info-telecom-strasbourg/codeGenerator/C++/UnitTest/README.md

     // Test myTestFunction with a timeout (here, the function must finish in 1 second maximum), and check if the output is identical of the output_expected file
     OTEST(myTestFunction, output_exected, 1000);

+    // Test myTestFunction, and check if the exit code is identical of the given expected_code ETEST(myTestFunction, EXIT_SUCCESS);
     ...
 }
 ```